DrEntropy/rust-bookclub-work/my_notes.md

     - Documentation comments are written with `///` and support Markdown formatting.
     - Place these comments just before the item they are documenting.
     - If you include code examples in your documentation, you can run them as tests using `cargo test`!
 So these documentation comments always use `assert_eq!` and other such macros.
+    - Documentation comments that start with `//!` are used to document the crate root or modules.
+They document the thing they are in.
     - Use `cargo doc --open` to generate and view documentation for your crate and dependencies.
     - Documentation comments are also used to generate documentation for crates published on crates.io.